 Since Viva Goals is being retired, its Planner integration is also being removed.

-These removals signal Microsoft’s direction for Planner as a focused, lightweight task tool rather than a full project or portfolio management system.
+These retirements reinforce Microsoft’s direction for Planner as a focused task tool rather than a portfolio management system.

-Several Teams updates support the broader shift toward AI‑assisted collaboration.
+Several Teams updates support the shift toward AI‑assisted collaboration.

 Improved meeting layout control